 The Austrian artist Maria Lassnig (1919–2014) is considered one of the most important contemporary women painters.
 In her unsparing and at the same time humorous ‘Body Awareness Paintings’, which were created far from any stylistic and fashion trends, she reflected throughout her life on own self and developed a unique form of artistic expression between abstraction and figuration.

-With seventy works from almost all her creative phases, the exhibition traces her path from outsider to one of the most important artists of the twentieth century.
+With eighty works from almost all her creative phases, the exhibition traces her path from outsider to one of the most important artists of the twentieth century.

 I certainly do not paint or draw the body as an »object«,